Home

 2005-Present — Intel Dominates the Processor Market and Further Expands

-During the 1990s, the company expanded into creating motherboards that included chips and graphics cards.
-Most personal computers made by companies besides Apple used Intel, but between 2005 and 2020, Apple used Intel processors as well.
+In the 1990s, the company began creating motherboards with chips and graphics cards.
+Most personal computers made by companies besides Apple used Intel, but between 2005 and 2020, Apple also used Intel processors.

 The iCore line debuted in 2006, providing a framework for gaming and other high-performance computers.
 Between 2008 and 2021, the company produced hard drives, with this line later acquired by SK Hynix.
 This company has also been involved in the self-driving car technology market since 2017.